deeppavlov/DeepPavlov/README.md

 ## Support & collaboration

 If you have any questions, bug reports or feature requests, please feel free to post on our [Github Issues](https://github.com/deepmipt/DeepPavlov/issues) page.
 Please tag your issue with 'bug', 'feature request', or 'question'.
-Also we’ll be glad to see your pull-requests to add new datasets, models, embeddings and e.t.c.
+Also we’ll be glad to see your pull-requests to add new datasets, models, embeddings and etc.

 ## The Team